Reading time: 5 minutes

 Let Galt Foundation Help

-Need help getting started in your job application process?
+Want help navigating all aspects of employment?
 We’re here to help.
 Galt Foundation is one of the world’s largest temporary staffing organizations for individuals with disabilities.
 With over 20 years of experience, we’ll support you through the employment process and match you with the right job opportunity.

 If you're currently searching for a new job, check out our latest employment opportunities here.

 Feel free to get in touch with our expert team.
 You can reach us here or call us at 1-877-361-1277.